Keelhilla (Slieve Carron)

 Flora Ecosystems

 The botanical diversity of Keelhilla is exceptional, combining Arctic-alpine, Mediterranean, and woodland species in a unique assemblage found nowhere else in the world.
-The orchid-bearing calcareous grasslands support over 20 orchid species including the rare dense-flowered orchid, fly orchid, and bee orchid.
-The limestone pavement hosts the spring gentian, mountain avens, and bloody cranesbill, Arctic-alpine species surviving here at sea level due to the absence of competition from taller vegetation.
+The orchid-bearing calcareous grasslands support numerous orchid species including the rare dense-flowered orchid, fly orchid, and bee orchid.
+[1] The limestone pavement hosts the spring gentian, mountain avens, and bloody cranesbill, Arctic-alpine species surviving here at sea level due to the absence of competition from taller vegetation.
 The hazel scrub and woodland shelters the maidenhair fern and hart's tongue fern in the deep grykes between limestone blocks.
 A rare glue fungus has been recorded growing on the hazel trees, adding to the reserve's mycological interest.
 Petrifying springs, where lime-rich water deposits calcium carbonate, support specialized bryophyte communities.

 Geology